Art

 Different wavelengths of light are filtered out by the Earth’s atmosphere when the solar height angle—the angle of the Sun above or below the horizon—changes during the transition between day and night, leaving the remaining rays of light to stain the sky in ever-changing hues.

-The Sun is so far below the horizon during the blue hour that the atmosphere scatters only the short-wave blue light, which is reflected back to Earth.
+The Sun is so far below the horizon during the blue hour that the atmosphere scatters only the short-wave blue light, which is reflected to Earth.

 The longer red wavelengths, on the other hand, move through it and into space.